NeoGeographyToolkit/StereoPipeline/docs/tools/voxblox_mesh.rst

 ``--voxel_carving_enabled`` If true, the entire length of a ray is integrated.
     Otherwise only the region inside the truncation distance is used.
 This is an advanced option.
 Type: bool.
 Default: false.
+``--median_filter`` Filter out depth points that differ in any of the coordinates by more
+    than a given threshold from the median of such coordinates in a square window of given size.
+Specify in quotes,
+    as: 'window thresh'.
+The window is an odd integer and in units of pixel (given the image storage format of the cloud) and the threshold is measured in meters.
+This assumes that the input .pcd files have more than one row and column, rather than the data being stored in a single row.
+Type: string.
+Default: "".

 See also the `VoxBlox documentation
 <https://voxblox.readthedocs.io/en/latest/pages/The-Voxblox-Node.html#parameters>`_.